pmchrist/Capsule_Climate/notes.md

 # ToDo Research/Tests:
 1) Problems with Green dominant economies: There is no R&D after some point?
 Energy prices go to zero?
 Are these two conected?
 They seemingly move together.
 INVESTIGATE!
-2) Check if there are more CP in the list of HH it might improve speed of convergence/stability.
-3) We have only one energy producer, which means that CP cannot decide which type of energy they will use.
-This seems like a crucial feture, needs more investigation on how it works currently. <- The issue is that when we have dirty production machines improve, meanwhile with green production they are not.
+2) We have only one energy producer, which means that CP cannot decide which type of energy they will use.
+This seems like a crucial feature, needs more investigation on how it works currently. <- The issue is that when we have dirty production machines improve, meanwhile with green production they are not.
 So all these issues are connected.
 INVESTIGATE ASAP!
+3) Emissions per product are non comparable between simulations, as it does not take into account the energy source, only machine's productivity.
+Is a conceptual issue, either change name or change the way it is calculated by incorporation the emissions of EP.
+4) Check if there are more CP in the list of HH it might improve speed of convergence/stability.